-- 21. The SPT is responsible for ensuring that a scoring matrix is prepared for all tenders over £30,000 against criteria derived from the requirements in the specification and price elements.
-The evaluation criteria, weightings and price elements must be issued with the tender and are clear and transparent to bidders. - a.
-Invitations to tender will include relevant and proportionate evaluation criteria, derived from the elements defined under Legal obligations and Council policy objectives that might improve and secure improvement in respect of the economic, social and environmental well-being 7of the relevant area. - b.
-Where relevant and proportional, tenders are to be assessed with a minimum of 10% of the quality score being allocated to economic, social and environmental considerations.
+- 21. PCM will ensure that a scoring matrix is prepared for all tenders above £30,000 against assessment criteria derived from the requirements in the specification and price elements.
+The evaluation criteria, weightings and price elements must be issued with the tender and be clear and transparent to bidders. - a.
+Invitations to tender will include relevant and proportionate evaluation criteria, derived from the elements defined under Legal obligations and Council policy objectives that might improve and secure improvement in respect of the economic, social and environmental well-being of the relevant area. - b.
+Where relevant and proportionate, tenders are to be assessed with a minimum of 10% of the quality score being allocated to economic, social and environmental (i.e. social value) considerations.